CassBritz/visual-bible-history/README.md

 - [ ] Family Tree Component
 - [ ] Card component to show character information
 - [ ] **Research & implement** How do I do the fancy animation Stuff that Angular is so cool about??
 How do I draw on canvases.
 Is this something I can do?

+#### Journey Notes
+OMW, have you seen [this website](https://www.figma.com/)?
+I love it.
+Wow!
+Helped me created the design.
+Has an XD feel to it.
+And is free for your first few projects.
+Created the design of what I am thinking of [here](https://www.figma.com/file/IiqK5ku18xePBP1QoIQM2C/Bible-His-Story?node-id=0%3A1) :